 Parking is limited to just four spaces in the official car-park with space on the road for about another three cars.

-Payment is by cash and costs 5 euros for adults and 1 euro for children.
+Payment is by cash and cost (in 2017) 5 euros for adults and 1 euro for children.
 Each cable car is limited to six people and is locked before it sets off!

 Taking photos in the cable car was difficult due to the reflection from the very dirty glass but it is nonetheless very exciting to descend the mountain in it – especially when it sways and all the kids go ‘Ooooh’!